 The following table shows personnel needs for typical installations of cofferdams in moving water:

 |Cofferdam Size(feet)||Ropes||Workers in the Water||Workers Manning Pumps|

 Strong water currents require more personnel to ensure proper installation and the safety of all workers.

 Preparing the worksite for the installation of the cofferdam is not only for the equipments safety but for yours as well, which makes it a vital step in the process that should not be overlooked.
 Plan these things ahead for time to make the project go smoother and quicker: Who will be responsible for preparing the site, including moving or removing boulders, rocks and debris that may interfere with proper installation of the cofferdam and, if necessary, leveling the water bed?

 Cofferdam Installation Steps

 There are eight basic installation steps:

-The Company’s patented portable Cofferdam System™ offers a cost effective and highly adaptable solution to manage, move, dam or divert water with minimal or no impact on the environment.
-The easy-to-install System uses on-site water (versus outdated sand bags and earthen fill) to eliminate waste and harm to the land.
-The System is reusable and may be purchased or leased.
+The portable cofferdam system offers a cost effective and highly adaptable solution to manage, move, dam, or divert water with minimal crew requirements.
+The easy-to-install system uses on-site water (versus outdated sand bags and earthen fill) to eliminate waste and harm to the land.
+The system may be purchased or leased.
 Contractors may use our professionals or their own workers for installation to save time and money.